Sitting Bull: Battle of the Little Bighorn

-Aftermath of the Battle of the Little Bighorn

 The Native Americans' victory celebrations were short-lived.
-Public shock and outrage at Custer's defeat and death, as well as the government's understanding of the military capability of the remaining Sioux, led the War Department to assign thousands more soldiers to the area.
+Public shock and outrage at Custer's defeat and death, and the government's understanding of the military capability of the remaining Sioux, led the Department of War to assign thousands more soldiers to the area.
 Over the next year, the new American military forces pursued the Lakota, forcing many of the Native Americans to surrender.
 Sitting Bull refused to do so and in May 1877 led his band across the border into the North-West Territories, Canada.
 He remained in exile for four years near Wood Mountain, refusing a pardon and the chance to return.

 When crossing the border into Canadian territory, Sitting Bull was met by the Mounties of the region.
 During this meeting, James Morrow Walsh, commander of the North-West Mounted Police, explained to Sitting Bull that the Lakota were now on British soil and must obey British law.
 Walsh emphasized that he enforced the law equally and that every person in the territory had a right to justice.
 Walsh became an advocate for Sitting Bull and the two became good friends for the remainder of their lives.

 While in Canada, Sitting Bull also met with Crowfoot, who was a leader of the Blackfeet, long-time powerful enemies of the Lakota and Cheyenne.
 Sitting Bull wished to make peace with the Blackfeet Nation and Crowfoot.
 As an advocate for peace himself, Crowfoot eagerly accepted the tobacco peace offering.
 Sitting Bull was so impressed by Crowfoot that he named one of his sons after him.

 Sitting Bull and his people stayed in Canada for four years.
 Due to the smaller size of the buffalo herds in Canada, Sitting Bull and his men found it difficult to find enough food to feed their starving people.
 Sitting Bull's presence in the country led to increased tensions between the Canadian and the United States governments.
 Before Sitting Bull left Canada, he may have visited Walsh for a final time and left a ceremonial headdress as a memento.